Early Decision and WashU

 I need financial aid, so I can’t apply Early Decision.
 Myth.

-I can speak to Student Financial Services before applying to get an estimate of my financial aid package.
+I can speak to Student Financial Services before applying to get an estimate of my financial aid offer.
 Fact.

 We sometimes hear students say that they can’t apply through Early Decision because they need financial aid.
-Here at WashU, we meet 100% of demonstrated need for ALL admitted students with no-loan financial aid packages.
+Here at WashU, we meet 100% of demonstrated need for ALL admitted students with scholarships and grants, not loans.
 And we have a need-blind admission policy for all applicants who are U.S. citizens or permanent residents, which means an applicant’s ability to pay is not considered when making admission decisions!
 These policies apply for every admissions round.

 I need to apply ED to join the WashU community.
 Myth.

-With that said, we still have plenty of space in our Regular Decision round for students who aren’t quite sure where they want to attend school, need to wait to hear about merit scholarships, want to compare financial assistance packages from multiple schools, or many other reasons.
+With that said, we still have plenty of space in our Regular Decision round for students who aren’t quite sure where they want to attend school, need to wait to hear about merit scholarships, want to compare financial aid offers from multiple schools, or many other reasons.

 Hopefully this post has helped you understand our Early Decision rounds and may have encouraged some of you to apply through Early Decision.
 As always, if you have more questions about our application rounds, or anything else WashU, reach out!